 Place de l’Hôtel de Ville

-This large square is bordered by the classical façade of Rouen’s City Hall and the lofty Saint Ouen Abbey with its towering 82 m tall bell tower.
+This large square is bordered by the classical façade of Rouen’s City Hall and the lofty Saint Ouen Abbey with its 82 m tall-high bell tower.

 Esplanade Marcel Duchamp

 The Jardin des Neiges (Snow Garden) is located on the vast wooded esplanade in front of the Fine Arts Museum.
-Set up as an enchanting village, it hosts a number of activities for children such as storytelling and creative workshops.
+Set up as an enchanting village, it hosts several activities for children, such as storytelling and creative workshops.